sseongsukim/horizon-reduction/README.md

 wget -r -np -nH --cut-dirs=2 -A "*.npz" https://rail.eecs.berkeley.edu/datasets/ogbench/humanoidmaze-giant-navigate-100m-v0/
 ```

-To use the full 1B-sized datasets, you can generate them yourself.
+To use the full 1B-sized datasets, you need to generate them manually.
 Generating a 1B-sized dataset requires 1000-1500 CPU hours and 279-551GB of disk space.
 To generate datasets, run the commands below.